 Unfortunately, other companies, taking on similar names and logos, offer “tours” that don’t showcase the positives and negatives but exploit the community.
 They don’t pump funds back into the community, either.

 Because there is no standard for slum tour operators yet, tourists need to determine for themselves whether a particular tour company is acting as ethically and responsibly as it claims.

 Brazil’s favelas, slum areas that are typically located on the outskirts of big cities like São Paulo, draw 50,000 tourists each year.
 Rio de Janeiro has by far the most slum tours of any city in Brazil.
 Slum tourism of Brazil’s favelas is encouraged by the federal government.
 Tours provide an opportunity to understand that these hill communities are vibrant communities, not just drug-infested slums portrayed in movies.
 Trained tour guides drive tourists to the favela by van and then offer walking tours to highlight local entertainment, community centers, and even a meet with people who live there.
 Generally, photography is prohibited on slum tours preserving respect for the people who live there.

 The government goals for touring favelas include:

-- and enjoying a meal at a local restaurant.
+- enjoying a meal at a local restaurant

 Responsible slum tourism depends on government guidelines, ethical tour operators, and considerate tourists.
-When these come together, tourists can have a safe travel experience, gain a wider worldview and communities can benefit.
+When these come together, tourists can have safe travel experiences, gain a wider worldview and communities can benefit.